 I’m talking about products like “Comfy Balls” and the like.
 These are products that typically come in a squeeze or spray bottle that you apply, almost like a paste, and rub into your balls to prevent odour and sweat.

 While these may work for some men, I just don’t think they are necessary 9 times out of 10.

 Firstly, a lot of these products turn into paste throughout the day, especially the products that aren’t a powder but already a type of paste that you are supposed to rub into your skin.

 Secondly, they tend to contain a lot of unnecessary ingredients that I would rather not apply down there to begin with.

-Thirdly, and perhaps more importantly, you can simply get a lot more out of an all-natural product like Fromonda, than you can with something that is specifically designed to apply to your balls and your balls only.
+Thirdly, and perhaps more importantly, you can simply get a lot more out of an ordinary body powder designed for men than you can with something that is specifically designed to apply to your balls and your balls only.

-An all-natural body powder does a fantastic job of preventing sweaty, smelly balls and serving multiple purposes, covering up odour and preventing sweat elsewhere.
+An all-natural body powder does a fantastic job of preventing sweaty, smelly balls and serving multiple purposes, covering up odor and preventing sweat elsewhere.